This post is a little different today. It's not a recipe post but about Thailand and some of my stories.

 I had been away for seven years.
 I had never been away from Thailand for that long before.
-There were times in my life after I moved to America where I would go back 3-4 times a year.
+There were times in my life after I moved to America when I would go back 3-4 times a year.

 Not this time.
 After having my first child, I spent seven long years away.
 Here’s why:

 The last time I was there was for my 2nd mom’s, my Aunt Bunsee’s, funeral.
 She was dying slowly over the years.
 She was very sick for a long time from leprosy, a rare disease that had affected her since she was 15 years old.
-You can about leprosy HERE and HERE
+You can read about leprosy HERE and HERE.

 However, my childhood strongly shaped and influenced me.

-I kept finding ways to return back to Thailand over the years, including applying for a study abroad program in my last semester of college.
-Then I extended my stay for another semester to travel and work with the leprosy doctor, named Dr. K, who had introduced me to my 3rd mother.
+I kept finding ways to return to Thailand over the years, including applying for a study abroad program in my last semester of college.
+Then I extended my stay for another semester to travel and work with the leprosy doctor, Dr. K, who introduced me to my 3rd mother.

 I finally realized why I kept going back year after year despite a new life that was presented before me in the US.
-While I was living the American dream, the gravitational pull towards my first “home” was stronger than I could ever express.
+While living the American dream, the gravitational pull towards my first “home” was stronger than I could ever express.
 I could not hide from it or deny it.
 It pulled me back more and more each year, even when I thought I didn’t want to go back.
 I saw, experienced, and felt too much to leave all of it behind.
 I couldn’t leave those I grew up with to suffer in agony and poverty.

 I couldn’t stay away.

 A month after we moved away, my brother and sister-in-law lost their first baby at 8 days old after he was born prematurely at 28 weeks.
 That was October 2012.
 Our family grieved.
-On December 14th, 2012, I got a phone call from my American mom, that my adopted brother, from Vietnam, had died in a car accident.
+On December 14th, 2012, I got a phone call from my American mom that my adopted brother, from Vietnam, had died in a car accident.
 Scotty, my brother, was 24 years old.
 He would have been 25 on December 31, 2012.
 Our world turned upside down.
 My family grieved deeply for Scotty.

 In January 2013, I was finally pregnant with our first baby.
-I was over the moon excited despite the grief of losing a brother just weeks before.
+I was over the moon and excited despite the grief of losing a brother just weeks before.

 Then in February of 2013, my Thai family called and told me to come home immediately as Bunsee was not doing well.
 My husband and I flew to Thailand within 3 days.
 A few days later, she passed away.
 I was thankful to be able to say my goodbyes and see her one last time.
 A beautiful funeral was held to honor her life.
-While still in my village in Thailand, a day after the funeral, I had an ultrasound at a city hospital and the Thai doctor told me I had lost my baby and miscarried.
+While still in my village in Thailand, a day after the funeral, I had an ultrasound at a city hospital, and the Thai doctor told me I had lost my baby and miscarried.